Wiki · Person · Last reviewed June 14, 2026

 Abeba Birhane

-Abeba Birhane is a cognitive scientist and AI accountability researcher known for auditing large-scale training datasets, criticizing claims of value-neutral machine learning, and arguing for justice-oriented oversight of AI systems.
+Abeba Birhane is a cognitive scientist and AI accountability researcher whose work treats AI as an institutional ecology: datasets, models, vendors, regulators, platform incentives, labor, and affected publics.
+She is known for auditing large-scale training datasets, criticizing claims of value-neutral machine learning, and arguing that AI governance must move power, evidence, and recourse toward the people exposed to automated systems.

 Snapshot